MallowTech/iOS_tips/ios_tips/2016-11-04-Checking-simulator-or-device.md

 ---
-title: Checking whether app is running on simulator or ios device.
+title: Checking whether app is running in simulator or ios device.
-tip-number: 05
+tip-number: 06
 tip-username: karthironald
 tip-username-profile: https://github.com/karthironald
 tip-description: The camera and mail like app in ios will not run in simulator, if you try to run in simulator means then it will get crash.
-So this tip will help you to find whether the app is running in **simulator** or **ios device** to save your valuable developing time.
+So this tip will help you to find whether the app is running in simulator or ios device to save your valuable developing time.

 ---